Tursko/ABAP-Theme/README.md

 This theme has different foreground colors for 'Read-only' and 'Edit mode'.
 'Read-only' has a pure black foreground and 'Edit mode' has a slightly lighter black foreground.
-A lot of themes you find online do not include a seperate forground for Read-only (like the OEM SAP themes), and this can sometimes be frustrating.
+A lot of themes you find online do not include a seperate forground for 'Read-only' (like the OEM SAP themes), and this can sometimes be frustrating.

 Read-only: